chalofa/fabrication-rails/README.md

 # Fabrication-Rails

-An easy way to integrate Fabrication to Rails, and generate fixtures with it.
+An easy way to integrate Fabrication with Rails, and generate fixtures with it.

 ## Installation